10 Days in a Madhouse: Production

 Other elements of the film were filmed later on sound stages in Los Angeles with additional cast members Christopher Lambert and Kelly Le Brock.

 When Kelly Le Brock was cast in the production, she had 12 hours to prepare for her role.
 To accomplish this, she drew from her experiences dealing with mental illness of her past stalkers, as well as previous roles as a nurse.

 Release

 The film was shown May 5, 2015, Bly's 151st birthday, on the opening day of the Bentonville Film Festival (Arkansas), an event founded by actress/activist Geena Davis to highlight women and minorities in the media.
 The film was released in theatres on November 11, 2015.

 Box office

-In its opening week the film was a box office flop grossing only $12,165 against a reported $12 million production budget.
+The film was a box office flop grossing only $12,165 against a reported $12 million production budget.
 Its final domestic box office receipts totaled $14,616.
 The film has since been released in European and Middle Eastern Markets.